Douglas Kelley: World War II

 Kelley had been in Europe treating American World War II soldiers for combat stress.
-In August 1945, as he was serving as a United States Army major, Kelley was assigned as the chief psychiatrist of Nazi leadership following the end of the war.
-For the five months leading up to the Nuremberg Trials, Kelley examined 22 high ranking officials of the Nazi party, including Adolf Hitler’s second in command Hermann Göring and Hitler's deputy Rudolf Hess.
+In August 1945, as he was serving as a United States Army major, Kelley was assigned as the chief psychiatrist for the Nazi leadership following the end of the war.
+For the five months leading up to the Nuremberg Trials, Kelley examined 22 high ranking officials of the Nazi party, including Adolf Hitler's second-in-command Hermann Göring and Hitler's deputy Rudolf Hess.
 Kelley worked with psychologist Gustave Gilbert to administer Rorschach tests as part of their work.
 Kelley was tasked with determining whether or not the individuals were insane and predict if they would have a breakdown during the imminent trials.
 During his time there, he spent approximately 80-90 hours with the prisoners.
 He determined that only Robert Ley was insane.
 In addition to the ink blot tests, Kelley administered I.Q. tests and had them write an autobiographical sketch.
 The objective was to observe and evaluate but not to treat the prisoners.

-Following his assessment of Nazi leadership, Kelley concluded that the defendants did not represent a specifically Nazi pathology, but that “they were simply creatures of their environment, as all humans are” and in some circumstances, many people would act similarly.
-When he left, Kelley took his work to his home in Santa Barbara, California, including notes, tests, X-rays of Hitler’s skull, Goering's confiscated paracodeine capsules, and Hess’ food packets and statement.
+Following his assessment of Nazi leadership, Kelley concluded that the defendants did not represent a specifically Nazi pathology, but that "they were simply creatures of their environment, as all humans are" and in some circumstances, many people would act similarly.
+When he left, Kelley took his work to his home in Santa Barbara, California, including notes, tests, X-rays of Hitler's skull, Göring's confiscated paracodeine capsules, and Hess' food packets and statement.
 He was succeeded at Nuremberg as U.S. Army psychiatric interviewer by Leon Goldensohn.
 Kelley authored a book on his findings titled 22 Cells in Nuremberg.